hofstadter-io/jumpfiles/README.md

     - `j`: the baseline jumpfile. `j J` will jump you to this repository on your system
     - `c`: common cue commands and many directory jumps for cue dev work
     - `h`: jumpfile for the `hof` tool with many extras
     - `g`: gcloud jumpfile, largely for managing account context.
-Really helpful for contractors and those who are in many GCP accounts on a daily basis.
+Really helpful for contractors and those who are in many GCP accounts on a daily basis
-    - `d`: or `devenv` is an advanced jumpfile (and supporting cue code) for ephemeral Kubernetes clusters and cloud vm development environments.
-Quickly spinup, provisions addons, and work with multiple k8s / dev vms.
+    - `d`: or `devenv` is an advanced jumpfile (and supporting cue code) for ephemeral Kubernetes clusters and cloud vm development environments

-- powered by https://cuelang.org for type safe scripting and importable modules and ecosystem
+Powered by https://cuelang.org for type safe scripting and the importable modules and growing ecosystem.

 ### The J Jumpfile